-Victoria Martens: Girl, 10 Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend
+Victoria Martens: Girl, 10, Raped By Men At Mom’s Request For Months Before Being Murdered And Dismembered By Mom’s Boyfriend

-Victoria Martens was raped, murdered, and dismembered by her mom’s boyfriend a day after her tenth birthday, Albuquerque police say.
+Victoria Martens was raped, murdered, and dismembered by her mom’s boyfriend a day after her 10th birthday, Albuquerque police say.
 Michelle Martens, 35, admitted to soliciting men to rape her daughter while she watched for sexual gratification.
 Her boyfriend, Fabian Gonzales, 32, and his cousin, Jessica Kelley, 32, have also been arrested in the horrific child rape-murder case.

 The 10-year-old girl was suffering from a sexually transmitted disease when she was killed.
 The mother confessed to New Mexico police investigators that she enjoyed watching Victoria Martens being raped by her boyfriend and his cousin, noting she sat back and watched more than once, the Daily Mail reports.